MSW Informational Meetings

 - In the 3-year/part-time program, the foundation year is completed over a 2-year time period and field education begins in Year 2.
 In this course of study, the academic courses are primarily taken in the evening hours.

-Please note that for the On-Campus MSW Program, our School uses a cohort-based enrollment and learning community strategy where students in foundation courses will be taking classes with the same group of students (a cohort).
+Please note that our School uses a cohort-based enrollment and learning community strategy where students in foundation courses will be taking classes with the same group of students (a cohort).
 Also, 2-year Full-Time students will be expected to take foundation classes primarily in the daytime hours (9:00AM to 6:00PM), and 3-year Part-Time students will be expected to take foundation classes primarily in the evening hours (6:00PM to 9:00PM).
 Internships are traditionally during regular agency business working hours.
 In the final year of classes, students will not be in cohorts or restricted to certain class times since enrollment in advanced courses will depend on chosen fields of practice.

 In the Online/Hybrid Program there is one course of study, and currently only those living in California can attend: